socites/social-app-base/docs/deployment/apple/apple.md

 2. Go to **Certificates, Identifiers & Profiles**.
 3. Go to **App IDs**, it is an item under **Identifiers**.
 4. Set the field **description** with the name of your application.
 5. Set the Bundle ID: reverse-domain name style string.
+Example: com.example.application
 6. Set the app services: **+ push notifications**.